Etiquettes in the Himalayas

 2- Surrender to nature

 We can never conquer a mountain.
 The mountain only lets us climb it.
-I wish to emphasize that if any day, when weather turns foul in the mountains, trekkers must not challenge the elements and act reckless.
+I wish to emphasize that if any day when the weather turns foul in the mountains, trekkers must not challenge the elements and act recklessly.
 One should follow the instructions of the trek leaders and return to the safety of the campsite with humility.
+We must surrender to nature, enjoy the sounds of chirpping birds, cool breeze, water gushing furiously.
+Not listen to our DJ music on loudspeakers.
 It is necessary for all of us to shed every bit of our ego before going to the mountains.
 There’s no place for ego in the mountains.

 While trekking, I request every individual not to litter even a square inch of the land with wrappers or any non-biodegradable material.
 It doesn’t take much to keep the plastic wrappers/waste in one’s backpack and dispose it safely at the campsite or on return to base camp.